Content Source

 SearchUnify can crawl, index, and search content in more than 30 languages, including Arabic, Armenian, Basque, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, and Thai.

-Installed and New Content Sources
+Installed, New, and On Demand Content Sources

 In case a content source is not found, you can suggest it as an idea in the SearchUnify Community.
 Simply click Create an Idea in SearchUnify Community.